-Example API Usage
+2.5.8 Example API Usage

 Examples of how to run khmer command-line scripts are included in the main khmer documentation, as well as the khmer protocols collection.
-This document is intended for programmers and developers who want to use khmer's Python or C++ API.
+However, the intrepid user may be interested in having more direct access to khmer via its Python or C++ API.

-Note: The khmer command-line scripts are under semantic versioning, but (as of khmer v2) neither the Python API nor the C++ API are covered under semantic versioning.
-Consequently, updates to the khmer code base may require changes to the examples below at any time.
+The examples/python-api and examples/c++-api directories contain several small programs that demonstrate how one would write a program that uses the khmer API.
+These programs are run frequently as part of our continuous integration build, so they are quite stable.
+Note, however, that unlike the khmer command-line scripts, the Python and C++ API ARE NOT under semantic versioning.
+Consequently, internal changes to the khmer codebase may require changes to the API examples at any time.
 We expect to have the Python API under semantic versioning by version 5.0.